BetExChange/Client/E2Etesting.md

 5. There should be a "Positions" section that contains the following:
 - A table with the columns "Pieces", "Price", "Expiration"
 - An "Add Position" button
-6. There should be a "Exchange Activity" section that contains the following:
+6. There should be an "Exchange Activity" section that contains the following:
 - 2 date pickers "From(date):" and "To(date):"
 - A "Search" button
 - Last price matched